v3dqnt/VAL-Settings/README.md

    - Download [18HEX](https://discord.com/channels/1141288490479403038/1155132704543739905/1155155212210810941) And Run It
    - If It Reduces Your FPS Then
    - Download [18HEX REVERT](https://discord.com/channels/1141288490479403038/1155132704543739905/1155156332110958683) And Run This
+6. Allocate Virtual Memory (Page File):
+   - Windows uses a portion of your storage drive as virtual memory (page file) to supplement RAM.
+Ensure it's set correctly:
+   - Right-click on "This PC" or "My Computer" and select "Properties."
+   - Click on "Advanced system settings."
+   - Under the "Performance" section, click "Settings."
+   - In the Performance Options window, go to the "Advanced" tab.
+   - Under Virtual Memory, click "Change."
+   - Set a custom size (usually 1.5 times your physical RAM).